SaedAbukar/Metropolia-ICT-Year-1/README.md

 # Metropolia ICT Year 1
 This Git repository is for Metropolia year 1's excercises and projects.
 There are four parts.
-Ohjelmisto 1, Ohjelmisto 2, Laitteisto 1 and Laitteisto 2.
+Programming 1, Programming 2, Hardware 1 and Hardware 2.

 #### Programming 1
 Backend stuff.
 Python and MariaDB.